paddycull/paddycull.github.io/_posts/2020-03-17-New-JekyllBlogPost PowerShell function.md

 seo:
   date_modified: 2020-03-31 13:39:56 +0100
 ---
-*Update 2020-03-31 - The function now automatically creates an image directory and variable for all new posts.
-Details below.*

 This is my first blog post on this site.
 I thought it would be appropriate to use it to share a small, simple PowerShell script I created to automatically initialise a Jekyll post .md file with the required parameters. :slightly_smiling_face:

 The code is available on my GitHub <a target="_blank" href='https://github.com/paddycull/New-JekyllBlogPost'>here</a>

+*Update 2020-03-31 - The function now automatically creates an image directory and variable for all new posts.
+Details below.*

 ## Why?
 When playing around with Jekyll, I found it tiresome setting the filename with the correct date format, and then also adding it to the post parameters.
-So I thought it would be fun and useful to create a small simple function that automates the initialization of the md file. :slightly_smiling_face:
+So I thought it would be fun and useful to create a small simple function that automates the initialization of the md file and file name. :slightly_smiling_face:

 ## Features
 The script initialises the Jekyll post md file with the following parameters;
 * **layout** - set to "post" which is the type of layout this function will be used for.
-* **title** - Set with the -PostTitle function parameter
+* **title** - Set with the -PostTitle function parameter.
-* **date** - Defaults to the current date formatted correctly for the Jekyll file
+* **date** - Defaults to the current date formatted correctly for the Jekyll file.
-* **categories** - Set by the user with the -Categories function parameter
+* **categories** - Set by the user with the -Categories function parameter.
-* **tags** - Set by the user with the -Tags function parameter
+* **tags** - Set by the user with the -Tags function parameter.
 * **comments** - Set to true.
 * **imgpath** - Custom parameter that contains the relative path to an image directory for the current post.